btholt/complete-intro-to-computer-science/lessons/recursion.md

 Let's break this down call-by-call.
 Since recursive functions will break down into further recursive calls, all of them eventually eventually end in a base case.
 In the `fibonacci(5)` call, you can see eventually all of them end up in n either equalling 2 or 1, our base case.
 So to get our final answer of 5 (which is the correct answer) we end up adding 1 to itself 5 times to get 5.
 That seems silly, right?

 So what if we call `fibonacci(30)`?
 The answer is 832040.
-You guessed it, we add 1 to itelf, 832040 times.
+You guessed it, we add 1 to itself, 832040 times.
 What if we call `fibonacci(200)`?
 Chances are you'll get a stack overflow.

 Not very efficient here, but very elegant code.
 Here you'd need to trade off having readable code versus a relatively poor performance profile.
 If your use case says you'll only need to call no more than with n = 10, yeah, this is probably okay.
 If you need to call it with n = 200, you need to rewrite it to something different.